Integrable equations with Ermakov-Pinney nonlinearities and Chiellini damping: Introduction

 \section{Introduction}

-The nonlinear Ermakov-Pinney (EP) equation has long been known to have profound connections with the linear equations of identical operatorial form without the inverse cubic nonlinearity and because of this it has been seen as an example of `nonlinearity from linearity' \cite{KD}.
-A historical overview has been written by Leach and Andriopoulos \cite{LA} and the fundamental importance of the EP equation for parametric oscillators, both classical and quantum-mechanical, with their vast application reaches, is well established in the literature.
+The nonlinear non-dissipative Ermakov-Pinney (EP) equations are known to have profound connections with the linear equations of identical operatorial form without the inverse cubic nonlinearity and because of this they are considered as an example of `nonlinearity from linearity' \cite{KD}.
+Leach and Andriopoulos \cite{LA} provide a historical overview and the fundamental importance of the EP equation for parametric oscillators, both classical and quantum-mechanical, with their vast application reaches is well established in the literature.
+Recent works on the connections of the Ermakov systems with the nonlinear superposition principle belong to Cari\~nena and collaborators \cite{c1,c2}, where the reader can also find more references.
+The importance of Ermakov equations stems from the fact that they can occur in many research areas, such as in modeling the propagation of laser beams in nonlinear optics \cite{gon}, magneto-gas dynamics \cite{rs}, the mean field dynamics of pancake-shaped Bose-Einstein condensates \cite{herring}, and cosmology \cite{ro,hl,pe,daw}, to cite just a few.